easybuilders/easybuild/docs/index.rst

 * Report issues with EasyBuild framework in our `framework ticket tracker`_.
 * Report issues with EasyBuild easyblocks in our `easyblocks ticket tracker`_.
 * Report issues with EasyBuild easyconfigs in our `easyconfigs ticket tracker`_.
-* Report issues with EasyBuild, anything else, in our `ticket tracker`_.
+* Report issues with EasyBuild documentation or other aspects in our `general ticket tracker`_.

 .. _archives: https://lists.ugent.be/wws/arc/easybuild
 .. _subscribe: https://lists.ugent.be/wws/subscribe/easybuild